Services & Resources

 Photocopies can be made by the public at a charge of $0.20 per page.

-The blind, sight impaired, or learning disabled may print an application for the talking book service at the Illinois Talking Book Outreach Center.
+The blind, sight impaired, or learning disabled may apply for the talking book service at the Illinois Talking Book Outreach Center.

 If you have an item with print that is too small to see we have a magnifier that may help.
 It is an easy to use machine that will enlarge the view of an item so it can be seen clearly.
 Ask at the adult reference desk for assistance.